minibolt-guide/minibolt/guide/lightning/lightning-client.md

   ```

 * As user "admin", link the LND data directory in the user "admin" home.
-  As a member or the group "lnd", admin has read-only access to certain files.
+  As a member of the group "lnd", admin has read-only access to certain files.
   We also need to make all directories browsable for the group (with `g+X`) and allow it to read the file `admin.macaroon`

   ```sh